DHTMLX/docs-suite/docs/colorpicker/api/colorpicker_paletteonly_config.md

 # paletteOnly

-@short: defines whether Colorpicker is shown only in the palette mode
+@short: Optional.
+Defines whether Colorpicker is shown only in the palette mode

 @signature: {'paletteOnly?: boolean;'}